 Holistic Review.
 The Duke Chemistry PhD program evaluates applicants using a holistic approach in which all parts of the application are used determine an applicant's likelihood for success in the program.
 Criteria considered when reviewing individual applications for admission into Duke Chemistry's PhD include:

-Personal Statement.
+Statement of Purpose.
 This is one of the most important components of your application and is the key to helping the admissions committee determine if Duke Chemistry is a good fit for your PhD studies.
 Your statement should be well-organized and concise.
 It should provide clear evidence of your maturity, persistence, resilience, and motivation for pursuing a chemistry PhD.
 It should also provide evidence of how you will contribute to a diverse and inclusive community of scholars.
 Most of all it should clearly articulate your research interests and explain how they overlap with faculty in the department.

 Letters of Recommendation.
 Writers of recommendation letters may reflect a mix of backgrounds (academic or employment).
 Three letters of recommendation are required, and at least two should be from individuals who are qualified to evaluate the quality of your scholastic achievements, academic training, and/or your ability to carry out independent research.
 The latter is especially important if you have previous research experience.
 Your references should point to specific attributes that make you a good fit for Duke Chemistry's PhD program (e.g., attributes that are in line with the traits that are considered in our holistic review).